Light-Cone Structure of Propagation of Entanglement: Conclusion

 \section{Conclusion}

-In this paper, we establish the entanglement \emph{light-cone structure} in bipartite quantum systems with \emph{localized interactions} offering a rigorous, general framework for analysis of the entanglement propagation.
-This structure is complementary to the Lieb--Robinson causal structure for correlations of observables, which does apply to entanglement.
+In this paper, we establish the entanglement \emph{light-cone structure} in bipartite quantum systems with \emph{localized interactions}.
+Our approach offers a rigorous, general framework for analysis of the entanglement propagation.
+This structure is complementary to the Lieb--Robinson causal structure for correlations of observables, which does not apply to entanglement.

-To quantify the spatial distribution of entanglement, we introduced the notion of \emph{local entanglement}, which could be especially useful in analysis of the distributed entanglement used in quantum communication.
+To quantify the spatial distribution of entanglement, we introduced the notion of \emph{local entanglement}, which would be especially useful in analysis of the distributed entanglement used in quantum communication.
 Using this notion, we investigated how this distribution changes with time.